marilevay/forum-tex/README.md

 * Select the unzipped folder.
 This extension should open to you:
 ![Unpacked Extension on Chrome](demos/forum-tex-demo7.png)

-Now you can access the ForumTex on your extension bar:
+* Now you can access the ForumTex on your extension bar:
 ![Extension bar Chrome](demos/forum-tex-demo8.png)

+## Usage and Limitations

 Instructions are included on the extension.
 If there are any use issues feel free to hit me a message on the Minerva group chats.